wilmeragsgh/awesome-metaphors/README.md

-# metaphors
+# Metaphors
-Metaphors useful to reframe problems or interpretations about the world
+Useful metaphors to reframe problems or interpretations about the world